isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-wood-texture-with-acrylics/index.md

 A wide paintbrush should be used on flat surfaces with a narrow paintbrush should be considered when cutting corners and eliminating edges that are not fully painted.

+> See Also: > Wooden Deck Sealer

 ###  g.
 Final Finish

 Upon paint application, leave the surface to dry over the prescribed time check instruction from the manufacturers labels.
 Acrylic paint is sensitive to dust; therefore, you will need to sprinkle cold water after 10 minutes to eliminate dirt particles from settling on the surface.
 Alternatively, you can cover the surface (without direct contact) with a piece of polyethylene bag to keep off dust and debris from the painted surface.

 Correct any paint drain from the surface before it is dried out.
-Otherwise, dried runs/drains are cumbersome to correct and leave a non
-- uniform paint finish, which may not be that impressive.
-NB: Never touch the painted surface until its dry to touch you will create finger impressions on the wood texture. > See Also: > [Using Acrylic Paint On Metal? ](https://pestpolicy.com/can
+Otherwise, dried runs/drains are cumbersome to correct and leave a non-uniform paint finish, which may not be that impressive.
+NB: Never touch the painted surface until its dry to touch you will create finger impressions on the wood texture. > See Also: > [Using Acrylic Paint On Metal? ](https://pestpolicy.com/can-you-use-acrylic-paint-on-metal/)
-- you
-- use
-- acrylic
-- paint
-- on
-- metal/)

 ##  How to Maintain Wood Texture Painted with Acrylics